SabriStrazzeri/bspm-noise-synthesis/README.md

 To run the code, please note the following:

 * **Directory Paths**: You will need to modify directory paths within the scripts to match your local file system.
-Look for variables like `dir_dataset`, `dir_functions`, `model_path`, etc.
+Look for variables like `DATA_DIR`, `dir_functions`, `model_path`, etc, which are usually at the beggining of the script.
 * **Data Availability**:
-    * If you intend to use the `1_noise_extraction` and `2_noise_transformation` codes, you **must first place a BSPM dataset** into the `data/` folder.
+    * If you intend to use the `1_noise_extraction` and `2_noise_transformation` codes, you **must first place a BSPM noise dataset** into the `data/` folder.
 These initial steps are dependent on having the raw BSPM signals available.
     * If you intend to use the `3_ai_implementation` folder to  **train the WGAN-GP model**, you **must first place a Laplace-Beltrami coefficients dataset** into the `data/` folder.
 These initial steps are dependent on having the Laplace-Beltrami coefficients signals available.
-    * If you would like to use the same datasets that were used for the project, these will be available on NextCloud.
+    * If you intent to execute the validation script `validation.py` (available in `3_ai_implementation`), keep in mind that due to privacy policies, the trained generator cannot be publicly shared, so you must first execute the `main.py` script to obtain a trained generator.

 ---
-Made by Sabrina Strazzeri (sstrmui@itaca.upv.es).
+Made by Sabrina Strazzeri.